chauff/cse1500-web-transcripts/Lecture-js.md

 my_func(5, toPrint);
 ```

-<sup>To assess your answers, run the code snippets' in the browser's Web Console.</sup>

 ## Scoping, hoisting and this

 We now cover three JavaScript principles that are often confusing for JavaScript novices.